Dali-ilaD/WHAC-A-MOLE/README.md

 ## Functionality

-‘Wack-a-mole’ users will be able to:
+‘Wack-a-mole’ players will be able to:
 * Start the game when they are ready
 * Select a difficulty level
 * Set a high score record